chandu224/fabzero/3dwox.md

 if create 3d Object we have follow three steps while using 3D wox software.
-- first download the 3d object from website like [Thingiverse](https://www.thingiverse.com/).
+- first download the 3d object from website like [Thingiverse click here](https://www.thingiverse.com/).
 - Then next import 3D file in 3D wox software.
 - change settings(like scale,model and     thikness ...ect)
 - Send file to print (Connect with network).